 We also made a trilingual heart mobile with these same hearts, and you can see pictures of the DIY mobile in this post about our Cardboard Valentine’s Day Card Shop!

-Aerilyn Books is a website with many free Korean printable activities for young children.
+Aerilyn Books is a website with many Korean printable activities for young children.
 The website is entirely in English and geared for parents and caregivers who speak Korean as a second language.

 We downloaded these cute kitty cat Korean Valentine’s Day Cards from the Aerilyn Books shop.